 Scuba diving, traveling, reading, and spending time with her fur kids.

-Eckerd College, B.A., Environmental Studies and Political Science
+Eckerd College, BA, Environmental Studies and Political Science

 Raymond is a Navy veteran, with over 30 years of experience in the healthcare field.
 Transitioning to a career in environmentalism driven by a passion for water conservation, he is dedicated to addressing the climate crisis by educating the public on sustainable coastal urban development.